Sidónio Pais: Family and descendants

 Pais married Maria dos Prazeres Martins Bessa (Amarante, São Gonçalo, 1868/1869 – Porto?/Lisbon, 1945) in 1895.
 The couple had five children, four sons and one daughter.
 Out of wedlock, he also had one daughter by one Ema Manso Preto.
-He is the great-grandfather in the male line of pianist and composer Bernardo Sassetti (1970–2012).
+He was the great-grandfather in the male line of pianist and composer Bernardo Sassetti (1970–2012).

 Museum plans

 In 2002, Caminha's Câmara Municipal purchased the ruin of Pais' birthplace for 175,000 Euros.
 The architect Nuno Brandão Costa was asked in 2009 to turn the house into a museum.
 The basement should house a room dedicated to Pais's presidency, with a second hall devoted to his life on the ground floor.
 The first floor will be turned into a documentation center.
 The costs of the conversion are estimated to be one million Euros.
+There appears to have been made little to no progress after the mid-2010s, however.